CivComs/open311-GeoReport/api-methods.md

 **Notes**

-* NOT YET ported from GeoReport v2 Docs (GET Service Requests)
+* TO DO: port from GeoReport v2

 * GeoReport v2 does offer some of the functionality described in open311-simple.incidents.search, with the exception of 'where'